carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 - "What are branches?"
 - "How can I work in parallel using branches?"
 objectives:
-- "Explain why branches can be useful."
+- "Understand why branches are useful for working on separate tasks in the same repository."
 - "Use branches for working in parallel"
 - "Merge branches back into the master"
 keypoints: